borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 - create: added retries for input files (e.g. if there is a read error or file changed while reading)
-- BORG_CACHE_IMPL defaults to "adhocwithfiles" now, not using a persistent chunks cache anymore, solving all issues related to chunks cache sync.
+- new cache implementation, using a chunks cache stored in the repository and a files cache per archive series. the files cache now stores ctime AND mtime and also updates both from the filesystem. the files cache can be rebuilt by reading the latest archive in the series from the repository.
 - improve acl_get / acl_set error handling, refactor acl code
 - crypto: use a one-step kdf for session keys
 - use less setup.py, use pip, build and make.py